davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 5. Expand tables - you should see all your tables.
 6. Run - 'select * from inventory' and you should see all your inventory data.

-### Lab 1 - Migrate On-Premises MongoDB to Azure Cosmos DB
+### Lab 2 - Migrate On-Premises MongoDB to Azure Cosmos DB

+The next step is to get the product database migrated to Azure.
 Here we are moving an on-premises MongoDB (as represented in this session by an Azure Linux VM running MongoDB) to Azure Cosmos DB using native MongoDB commands.

 1) Click 'New Session' Icon in the command shell toolbar.